Vickyberg/Xpress-Payment-API/README.md

    Users can log out of the application, which invalidates the JWT and requires re-authentication.
 6. Security Considerations
    Passwords are never stored in plaintext, they are encoded
+7. VTU Service
+   The Response URL to the VTU service did not respond so i couldn't implement the VTU service